litnomad/library/README.md

 # Library

-The objective of this project is to create a library app with a focus on the use of constructors.
+The objective of this project is to create a library app putting into practice the use of constructors.

 Purpose:
 - Allows user to add and display books in the library.